-The Signal Exploitation Section in the Signal Exploitation and Geolocation Division at Southwest Research Institute (SwRI) provides advanced signal processing algorithms and systems for the automated intercept, recognition, analysis, demodulation, and location of communications signals.
+The Signal Exploitation Section in the Defense and Intelligence Solutions Division at Southwest Research Institute (SwRI) provides advanced signal processing algorithms and systems for the automated intercept, recognition, analysis, demodulation, and location of communications signals.

 The Signal Exploitation Section applies signal processing techniques to detect, acquire, locate and exploit non-cooperative signal transmissions.
 Section members are heavily involved in developing, implementing and testing custom signal classifiers (recognizers), demodulators and decoders.